Vital Records Online

 Order with confidence

-Learn how to order Florida Birth Certificates from the Florida Bureau of Vital Statistics.
-The current processing time is 3 to 5 business days with a $10 Rush Processing fee for 2 to 3 business days.
-The state fee is $9 for a short form and $14.00 for a long-form copy, with additional copies costing $4 each.
+Learn how to order a Florida Birth Certificate from the Florida Bureau of Vital Statistics.
+The current processing time is 3 to 5 business days, with a $10 Rush Processing fee for 2 to 3 business days.
+The state fee is $10 for a short form and $14.00 for a long-form copy, with additional copies costing $4 each.
 Authorized individuals who can order include the person on record, certain family members, legal representatives, and other third parties with a court order.

 How to Order a Florida Birth Certificate